11ty/11ty-website/src/docs/pagination/nav.md

   </div>
 </seven-minute-tabs>

-* `pagination.pages` is {% addedin "0.10.0" %}.
+* `pagination.pages` was added in `0.10.0`.
 For previous versions, iterate over `pagination.hrefs` (although you won’t have access to the paginated items to show data about the pages).

 For our example, this code will output the following markup for our example (on the first page):